 Table 3 provides descriptive statistics and a normal assessment of the characteristics of manufacturing and construction firms in selected Western Balkan countries from 2013 to 2022.
-The mean, standard deviation, minimum. and maximum values for variables such as the Higgins sustainable growth rate, Profitability, Liquidity, Asset efficiency, Leverage, Firm size, Sales growth, and Financial distress are presented.
+The mean, standard deviation, minimum, and maximum values for variables such as the Higgins sustainable growth rate, Profitability, Liquidity, Asset efficiency, Leverage, Firm size, Sales growth, and

+Financial distress are presented.
 Based on descriptive statistics, the businesses had an average SGR of -0.102, showing that enterprises in the sample are impoverished on average and do not successfully manage growth and advancement policies.
 The sample contains severe conditions, as indicated by the minimum value of -8.735 and the maximum value of 0.250.
-These two variables show that some companies are far from attaining sustainable growth rates through Regarding profitability retained earnings.
-(ROA) and liquidity (LIQ) the mean is 0.092, and 1.280 respectively.
+These two variables show that some companies are far from attaining sustainable growth rates through retained earnings.
+Regarding profitability (ROA) and liquidity (LIQ) the mean is 0.092, and 1.280 respectively.
 Considering asset efficiency (STA) and Leverage (LEV), average values are 1.001 and 0.486, respectively, and minimum and maximum values are 0.570 and 5.330, and 0.018 and 0.993 respectively.
 The standard deviations for SZ and SGr were 1.159 and 0.394, respectively.
-The last variable, FD
+The last variable, FD has an average value of 1.351.
+Depending on several variables, including industry benchmarks, corporate objectives, and particular settings, one can judge whether the figures in Table 3 are good or